 To ensure administration of a correct dose, body weight should be determined as accurately as possible.
 Do not exceed the stated dose when treating pregnant bitches.
-Special precautions to be taken by the person administering the veterinary medicinal product to animals In case of accidental ingestion, seek medical advice and show the package leaflet or carton to the physician.
+Special precautions to be taken by the person administering the veterinary medicinal product to animals: In case of accidental ingestion, seek medical advice and show the package leaflet to the physician.
 In the interests of good hygiene, persons administering the tablets directly to the dog, or by adding them to the dog's food, should wash their hands afterwards.
-Other precautions Echinococcosis represents a hazard for humans and is a notifiable disease according to the World Organisation for Animal Health (OIE).
-In the UK, suspected or confirmed Echinococcosis must be reported to the Animal and Plant Health Agency.
-Specific guidelines on Echinococcosis treatment, case follow-up, and any safeguards for people should be obtained from the relevant competent authority.
-4.6 Adverse reactions (frequency and seriousness) In very rare cases slight and transient digestive tract disorders such as vomiting and / or diarrhoea may occur.
+Echinococcosis represents a hazard for humans.
+As echinococcosis is a notifiable disease to the World Organisation for Animal Health (OIE), specific guidelines on the treatment and follow-up, and on the safeguard of persons, need to be obtained from the relevant competent authority.
+4.6 Adverse reactions (frequency and seriousness) In very rare cases slight and transient digestive tract disorders such as vomiting and /or diarrhoea may occur.
 In individual cases these signs can be accompanied by nonspecific signs such as lethargy, anorexia or hyperactivity.
-The frequency of adverse reactions is defined using the following convention: - Very common (more than 1 in 10 animals treated displaying adverse reaction(s)) - Common (more than 1 but less than 10 animals in 100 animals treated) - Uncommon (more than 1 but less than 10 animals in 1,000 animals treated) - Rare (more than 1 but less than 10 animals in 10,000 animals treated) - Very rare (less than 1 animal in 10,000 animals treated, including isolated reports).
-4.7 Use during pregnancy, lactation or lay Consult a veterinary surgeon before treating pregnant animals.
+The frequency of adverse reactions is defined using the following convention: - Very common (more than 1 in 10 animals treated displaying adverse reaction(s)) - Common (more than 1 but less than 10 animals in 100 animals treated) - Uncommon (more than 1 but less than 10 animals in 1,000 animals treated) - Rare (more than 1 but less than 10 animals in 10,000 animals treated) - Very rare (less than 1 animal in 10,000 animals treated, including isolated reports) 4.7 Use during pregnancy, lactation or lay Consult a veterinary surgeon before treating pregnant animals.
 It is recommended that the product is not used in dogs during the first 4 weeks of pregnancy.
 Do not exceed the stated dose when treating pregnant bitches.
 Teratogenic effects attributed to high doses of febantel have been reported in sheep and rats.
 No studies have been performed in dogs during early pregnancy.
-4.8 Interaction with other medicinal products and other forms of interaction Do not use simultaneously with piperazine compounds (see section 4.3 above).
+4.8 Interaction with other medicinal products and other forms of interaction Do not use simultaneously with piperazine compounds as the anthelmintic effects of pyrantel and piperazine may be antagonized (see section 4.3 above).
 Concurrent use with other cholinergic compounds can lead to toxicity.
 4.9 Amounts to be administered and administration route For oral administration only.